-Many of us think of mosquitoes as pests and pesky nuisances that try to annoy and bite us when we are trying to relax and enjoy ourselves.
-However, it is important to remember that these insects are more than just pests.
-Mosquito-borne diseases can cause serious illness and death, which is why you have to be careful to protect yourself against being bitten by them.
+Many of us think of mosquitoes as pests.
+They’re those pesky nuisances that annoy us and try to bite us when we’re simply trying to relax and enjoy ourselves.
+However, it’s important to remember that these insects are more than just pests.
+Mosquito-borne diseases can cause serious illness and death, which is why you have to be careful and protect yourself against mosquito bites.

-Most people know that if they head off on vacation somewhere warm or they already live somewhere with high temperatures, the mosquitoes tend to be all over the place.
-But does weather and higher temperature simply encourage them to come out or do they actually increase the mosquito population?
+Most people know that if they head off on vacation somewhere warm or if they already live somewhere with high temperatures, mosquitoes tend to be all over the place.
+But do nice weather and higher temperatures simply encourage mosquitoes to come out?
+Or do those factors help to increase the mosquito population?

 There are concerns that global warming could have an impact on mosquito populations.
-This is because higher temperatures can reduce the egg-laying time for these insects as well as increasing the number of eggs.
-In addition, the incubation period is reduced, which ultimately means that the higher temperatures and weather will impact on the mosquito population.
+This is because higher temperatures can reduce the egg-laying time for these insects, increase the number of eggs, and reduce the incubation period.
+This means that the higher temperatures and weather will have an impact on the mosquito population.

-In short, seasonal dynamics and population of mosquitoes are expected to be affected by climate change.
-With the increase in the mosquito population comes an increase in the risk of mosquito-borne disease.
-These diseases have become a huge concern on a global basis, particularly in areas with warmer temperatures.
+In short, climate change is expected to affect seasonal dynamics and mosquito populations.
+With any increase in the mosquito population comes an increase in the risk of mosquito-borne diseases.
+These diseases have become a huge concern on a global scale, particularly in areas with warmer temperatures.

-A variety of environmental issues have also been shown to have an impact on the life cycle of mosquitoes and on disease cycle transmission.
-Experts have also stated that increasing temperatures will reduce the amount of time that a mosquito spends in each of the immature stages, which will lead to a decrease in the overall lifespan of the insect.
+A variety of environmental issues also have a proven impact on the life cycle of mosquitoes and the transmission cycles of diseases.
+Experts have also stated that increasing temperatures will reduce the amount of time that a mosquito spends in each of the immature stages of its life cycle.
+This will lead to a decrease in the overall lifespan of the insect.

-The key concern with regards to the mosquito popular is the fact that it will also impact upon disease transmission.
-Mosquito-borne diseases can cause serious or even fatal problems for those affected.
-Some of the main diseases that can be spread by these insects include:
+The key concern regarding any increase in the mosquito population is the fact that it will also have an impact on disease transmission.
+Mosquito-borne diseases can cause serious problems for those affected, or can even be fatal.
+Some of the main diseases that these insects can spread include:

-These are just some of the diseases that can be spread by mosquitoes.
-Those who are heading to a destination with a higher temperature, therefore, need to keep themselves protected to reduce the risk of being bitten by one of these insects.
-It is also important to have proper travel vaccinations and medication to provide a protective barrier against the onset of disease in the event that you are bitten.
+These are just some of the diseases that mosquitoes can spread.
+So, those who are in or heading for a destination with a higher temperature need to protect themselves.
+This is the only way to reduce the risk of being bitten by one of these insects.
+It’s also important to make sure you have the proper vaccinations and medication before traveling.
+This will help provide a protective barrier against the onset of any disease if bitten.

-Making sure you use insect repellent as directed is important if you want to reduce the risk of being bitten by mosquitoes in the warmer temperatures.
-You can also use mosquito nets to protect the area you sleep or spend time in.
-You should also take the recommended treatments and have vaccinations to protect against diseases such as malaria or yellow fever.
-This is something you can speak to your doctor about before traveling.
+Making sure you use your insect repellent as directed is important.
+You can also use mosquito nets to protect the area you are sleeping or spending time in.
+Make sure you have any recommended treatments and vaccinations to protect against diseases like malaria or yellow fever.
+This is something that you can speak to your doctor about before traveling.